St4NNi/jam-rs/README.md

 Commands:
-  sketch  Sketches one or more files and writes the result to an output file merge   Merge multiple input sketches into a single sketch dist    Calculate distance of a (small) sketch against one or more sketches as database.
+  sketch  Sketches one or more files and writes the result to an output file merge   Merge multiple input sketches into a single sketch dist    Estimate distance of a (small) sketch against a subset of one or more sketches as database.
 Requires all sketches to have the same kmer size help    Print this message or the help of the given subcommand(s)

 Options: